- Type 2 diabetes is when the body doesn't produce enough insulin, or respond correctly to insulin

 Fat deposits around the pancreas are toxic to the cells which produce insulin.
 The feedback cycle carried out by the pancreas through insulin secretion stops, pushing our blood glucose up further and further, and eventually causing all of the complications created by type 2 diabetes.

 It was thought for many years that, once these cells stopped producing insulin, they’d never again be able to.
 But we have great news!
-Recent research has shown that type 2 diabetes is actually reversible in many cases.
-There’s too much to say about that for this article, so we’ve written another about it here.
+Recent research has shown that type 2 diabetes is actually reversible in many cases!

 When your pancreas stops being able to produce the insulin needed to keep blood glucose levels at bay, the body takes charge and attempts to dispose of the excess glucose in the form of urine.
-In some people, this can lead to the following symptoms, though it’s worth noting that 6 out of 10 people have no symptoms when they are first diagnosed with diabetes.
+In some people, this can lead to the following symptoms of type 2 diabetes, though it’s worth noting that 6 out of 10 people have no symptoms when they are first diagnosed with the condition.